Are you looking for a free Zoom alternative?

 Telecommuting is becoming more popular as workers discover the benefits of working from home.
 And video conferencing platforms enable employees to work from home and encourage a healthy work-life balance.
 Allowing employees to work from home full time, or even a few days a week improves satisfaction, increasing their productivity and overall work quality.
 Happy, engaged workers are also 87% less likely to quit than disengaged employees, which is critical for business retention rates!

 What is Zoom?

-Loom provides an easy-to-use screen recording option so you can save your meetings for reference later, share them with your colleague who was on PTO, or use them as training sessions for new hires.
-This method of communication takes considerably less time and makes it easy to give a simple update that won’t be misunderstood.
-No more composing and sending formal emails or gathering a group of product designers, project managers, or executives.
+Loom provides an easy-to-use screen recording tool available from your desktop, Chrome browser, or mobile app ( on iOS or Android.)
+You can save your meetings for reference later, share them with your colleague on PTO, or use them as onboarding and training sessions for new hires.
+This method of communication removes the pressure to "meet now," takes considerably less time, and makes it easy to deliver or receive a simple update that no one will misunderstand.
+Forget about hopping into Gmail or Outlook to compose and send a formal email or assembling a large group of product designers, project managers, execs, and more.